Assembly-WebCrew/pss/README.md

 java -jar pss-*.jar
 ```

-Or build and run everything in Docker with docker-compose:
+Or build and run everything in Docker with docker-compose (for local dev, for prod use you might want to create a new compose with the frontend included):

 ```sh
 docker-compose up -d